BristolGeza/Safeguarding/README.md

 3. Explore the resources and support options available.
 4. Use the contact form to reach out for support or inquiries.

+### Image Credits

+The pictures used in this project were generated with Adobe AI.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 We welcome contributions that improve the functionality and usability of the platform.